WebBeaver/WebBeaver/README.md

 # WebBeaver
-WebBeaver is a web framework for c#.
+WebBeaver is a flexible web framework for c#.

 ## Installation

-You can install WebBeaver with [NuGet](https://www.nuget.org/packages/WebBeaver/1.0.0), or by importing the dll found in the [release](https://github.com/RickLugtigheid/Web-Beaver/releases/latest) you want to use.
+You can install WebBeaver with [NuGet](https://www.nuget.org/packages/WebBeaver), or by importing the dll found in the [release](https://github.com/RickLugtigheid/Web-Beaver/releases/latest) you want to use.

 ## Example